Follow in the footsteps of Edmund Hillary and Tenzin Norgay, to Everest Base Camp.

 On day 4, you continue along the Khumbu valley to Namche Bazaar - the largest town on the trek.
 Along the way you'll experience some breath-taking views, overlooking the Dudh Kosi river.

 The air is very thin here – with just 65% of the oxygen at sea level – so days 5 and 6 are used to acclimatise.
 You’ll do two short but spectacular acclimatisation hikes, so that you’re refreshed and ready for the trail ahead.
-The views of Ama Dablam (6,812m) are also spectacular from here, which is often considered the most beautiful mountain in the world.
+The views of Ama Dablam (6,812m) are also spectacular from here, which is often considered to be the most beautiful mountain in the world.

 Today you'll do the second acclimatisation hike around Namche.